 The Hispanic population has continued to grow and makes up a large fraction of the smallest communities that are found in the United States.
 Its rapid growth has presented many challenges for the health care sector.
 Over the past decades, the increasing diversity and the number of limited English speakers, including the Hispanics, has led to increased pressure on both healthcare systems and the clinicians to ensure that limited English speakers are treated equally.
 There are clear federal mandates that emphasize language rights when it comes to healthcare, which are applied at both the federal and state level, and recent legal developments now address the issues of language barrier.
+Using English to Spanish Translation can help ease pressure from any language barrier that is present.

 According to Erika J. Rickard, Esq., Access to Justice Coordinator, Massachusetts Trial Court, “The Massachusetts State legislature made it very clear that the goal of language access is to provide the broadest possible protection for the rights of non-English speaking persons to understand and be understood”.
 Her assertion shows that the law prioritizes the need to ensure that non-English speaking individuals are afforded the right to equal and meaningful access to justice, which also applies to healthcare.
 Translation of healthcare documents and texts in this case is deemed necessary in order to help all people to correctly understand the message that is being conveyed, which will aid them to make informed medical choices.